 To make hung curd or chakka

-Start with some fresh (not sour) homemade or store bought whole milk, plain yogurt.
 Add it to the clean cloth or muslin cloth and close it by tying the ends together.
-Squeeze it to drain off the whey as much as possible.
-Then place cloth with yogurt in a sieve with bowl below to catch excess whey.
-Place some weight (using my mortar pestle) on top to drain off the excess whey.
-Let it stay under weight for 4-5 hours or even overnight in the refrigerator.
-Open the cloth and the thickened yogurt (hung curd) also known as chakka in hindi is ready.
+Squeeze it to drain off as much of the whey as possible.
+Then, place a cloth with yogurt in a sieve over a bowl to catch the excess whey.

-To make kesar infused milk
+To make kesar-infused milk

 To Make Kesar Pista Shrikhand